 One of the misconceptions many people have about addiction is that it usually involves street drugs.
 The most commonly abused street drugs include heroin and cocaine.
 While it can, a surprising number of substance abusers are dependent on drugs that their doctors prescribe.
 Therefore, it is essential to learn what the most abused prescription drugs are and to find out how you or someone you love can get help.

 Even though a physician may prescribe a medication, that does not mean a person cannot develop an addiction to it.
 Whether the doctor recommends a substance to help relieve a person’s pain, to calm panic or anxiety, or to assist them in concentrating and paying attention, the possibility for long-term addiction exists.
-Listed below are some of the most dangerous and most abused prescription drugs available today:
+Listed below are four of the most dangerous and most abused prescription drug categories today:

 The Signs of Addiction